-- 3.2.11 Any TLOF 1D or greater and any TLOF having a D-value of greater than 16.0 m, essential objects installed in the obstacle-free sector whose function requires them to be located on the edge of the TLOF shall not exceed a height of 25 cm. - 3.2.12 As of 1 January 2020, for new helidecks, and as of 1 January 2022, for refurbished helidecks, any TLOF 1D or greater and any TLOF having a D-value of greater than 16.0 m, essential objects installed in the obstacle-free sector whose function requires them to be located on the edge of TLOF shall not exceed a height of 15 cm. - 3.2.13 For any TLOF having a D-value of 16.0 m or less, and any TLOF having dimensions of less than 1D, essential objects installed in the obstacle-free sector whose function requires them to be located on the edge of the TLOF, shall not exceed a height of 5 cm.

-Note. - Lighting that is mounted at a height of less than 25 cm is typically assessed for adequacy of visual cues before and after installation.

-3.2.14 Objects whose function requires them to be located within the TLOF, such as lighting or landing nets, shall not exceed a height of 2.5 cm, except when lightings and landing nets are provided together, it shall not exceed 3.5 cm.
-Such objects shall only be present if they do not represent a hazard to helicopters.

-Note. - Examples of potential hazards include nets or raised fittings on the deck that might induce dynamic rollover for helicopters equipped with skids.

-3.2.15 Safety devices such as safety nets or safety shelves shall be located around the edge of a helideck but shall not exceed the height of the adjacent helideck's load-bearing surface.
+- 3.2.11 For any TLOF 1 D or greater and any TLOF designed for use by helicopters having a D-value of greater than 16.0 m, essential objects installed in the obstacle-free sector whose function requires them to be located on the edge of the TLOF shall not exceed a height of 25 cm. - 3.2.12 For new built helidecks completed on or after 10th November 2018 and for refurbished helidecks, any TLOF 1 D or greater and any TLOF designed for use by helicopters having a D-value of greater than 16.0 m, essential objects installed in the obstacle-free sector whose function requires them to be located on the edge of the TLOF should be as low as possible and in any case not exceed a height of 15 cm. - 3.2.13 For any TLOF having a D-value of 16.0 m or less, and any TLOF having dimensions of less than 1D, essential objects installed in the obstacle-free sector whose function requires them to be located on the edge of the TLOF, shall not exceed a height of 5 cm. - Note.
+Lighting that is mounted at a height of less than 25 cm is typically assessed for adequacy of visual cues before and after installation. - 3.2.14 Objects whose function requires them to be located within the TLOF, such as lighting or landing nets, shall not exceed a height of 2.5 cm.
+Such objects shall only be present if they do not represent a hazard to helicopters. - Note.
+Examples of potential hazards include nets or raised fittings on the deck that might induce dynamic rollover for helicopters equipped with skids. - 3.2.15 Safety devices such as safety nets or safety shelves shall be located around the edge of a helideck but shall not exceed the height of TLOF.